🖨 3D Printer Radar

 X1C vs P2S — is the X1C worth the extra cost?

 The X1C adds LiDAR scanning, AI failure detection, and a camera.
-If you print unattended or run near-production workloads, those features are worth the premium.
-For hobby use, the P2S delivers 90% of the capability.
+The P2S (released October 2025) is newer with an improved enclosure.
+If you print unattended or run near-production workloads where LiDAR monitoring matters, the X1C justifies its premium.
+For most hobby use, the P2S delivers the better value.

 👀Alternatives & Comparisons